Greginkansas/-openhab-openhab1wiki/MiOS-Binding.md

     svn checkout https://github.com/openhab/openhab/trunk/features/openhab-addons-external/src/main/resources/transform/

-**NOTE**: These transformations can be readily extended by the user, for any use-cases that aren't covered by those pre-configured & shipped with the Binding.
+:warning: These transformations can be readily extended by the user, for any use-cases that aren't covered by those pre-configured & shipped with the Binding.

 [Back to Table of Contents](MiOS-Binding#configuration)